-Contact Southside Dermatology & Skin Cancer Surgery Center right away if the ABCDE signs are present in a lesion or mole.
-Also notify them if your moles bleed or ooze, itch, or are painful, or if you have a lesion or sore that doesn’t heal.
+Contact Southside Dermatology and Skin Cancer Surgery right away if the ABCDE signs are present in a lesion or mole.
+Also notify us if your moles bleed or ooze, itch, or are painful, or if you have a lesion or sore that doesn’t heal.

 Stay safe by getting screened for skin cancer and removing cancerous lesions with Mohs Surgery at Southside Dermatology and Skin Cancer Surgery.
 You can reach us at our Tulsa office location at (918) 760-0700, our Muskogee office location at (918) 840-5276, or our Broken Arrow, OK location at (918) 770-4599 to schedule an appointment.